-Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction consisting of a sand fill beach and dune project, in two independent segments, for both Bethany Beach and South Bethany.
+• Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction consisting of a sand fill beach and dune project, in two independent segments, for both Bethany Beach and South Bethany.
 It includes a berm, a dune, beach fill, dune grass, dune fencing, and periodic nourishment every three years.

 Between October 27 & 30, 2012, Hurricane Sandy caused damage to the Delaware coast from Lewes Beach to Fenwick Island and up the Delaware Bay.
 Flood Control and Coastal Emergencies (FCCE) funds under Public Law 84-99 were used to complete a Project Information Report (PIR).
 The results of the PIR determined that the project was eligible for FCCE funding to repair the project to pre-storm conditions.
 Additionally, in response to P.L.
 113-2 Disaster Relief Appropriations Act, a PIR Addendum was completed to determine whether the project was eligible for FCCE funding under P.L.
 113-2 to restore the project to design template.
 Both the PIR and Addendum were approved.

 A contract to complete the repairs and restoration was awarded on 25 June 2013.
 Pumping began on 18 August 2013 and was completed on 28 September 2013.
-The next renourishment cycle was scheduled for FY16 but adequate funding has not been secured.

-This project was damaged by the Oct 2015 & Jan 2016 Nor'easters.
-A Project Information Report (PIR) & PIR Addendum under the authority of PL 84-99 were completed which recommended repair and restoration of the project.
+This project was damaged by the October 2015 & January 2016 Nor'easters.
+A PIR & PIR Addendum under the authority of PL 84-99 were completed which recommended repair and restoration of the project.
 The PIR & Addendum were ultimately approved by Corps HQUSACE.
-PL 84-99 funds have been received for engineering and design, plans and specification & construction.
-Additionally, FY17 Work Plan funds of \$6.5M & FY17 CG Supplemental funds of \$4.0M were received.
-The FCCE funds were for construction to minimum design template while to Work Plan funds were used to complete 3rd renourishment.
-CG Supplemental funds were excess and returned.
-The contract was awarded in Sep 2017.
-Construction began in Jun 2018 and was completed in Jul 2018.
-Contract also included Fenwick Island beachfill.
+PL 84-99 funds were received for engineering and design, plans and specification & construction.
+Additionally, FY17 Construction General Work Plan funds of \$6.5M & FY17 CG Supplemental funds of \$4.0M were received to complete 3rd periodic nourishment.
+The FCCE funds were for construction to minimum design template while to Work Plan funds were used to complete 3rd periodic nourishment.
+CG Supplemental funds were determined to be excess and returned.
+The contract was awarded in September 2017.
+Construction began in June 2018 and was completed in August 2018.

-4th periodic nourishment is scheduled for FY20 but is dependent on receipt of adequate funding.

-Timeline Start Complete Comments Initial Construction Jun 2008 Emergency Work Jan 2009 Jun 2009 2nd Periodic Nourishment Oct 2011 Oct 2011 Bethany (March 11) & South Bethany (Oct 11) FCCE Emergency (Sandy) Aug 2013 Sep 2013 FCCE Emergency (Oct 2015 & Jan 2016) May 2018 (S) Jul 2018 (S) Contract awarded in Sep 2017 3rd Periodic Nourishment May 2018 (S) Jul 2018 (S) Contract awarded in Sep 2017 4th Periodic Nourishment FY2020 (Sched) Dependent on receipt of adequate funding
+FY20 Work Plan funds will be used to initiate and complete the next periodic nourishment cycle.
+Contract is scheduled to be awarded by September 2020 with construction scheduled to begin in fall 2020.

+Timeline Start Start (Complete Comments

+Initial Construct tion Ju Jun 2008

+Emergency Work Jan 200 Jan 2009 ın 2009

+2nd Periodic Nourishment Oct 20 10 Oct 2011 Bethany (Mai ch 11) & S South Bethany (Oct 11)

+FCCE Emergency ((Sandy) Aug 20 13 Se ep 2013

+FCCE Emergency (Oct 201 15 & Jan 2016) Jun 20 18 Jı ıl 2 2018

+3rd Periodic Nouris shment Jun 20 18 Jul 2018

+4th Periodic Nouris shment FY2020 (S Sched)) Funds provided in FY20 Work Plan.
+Contract scheduled to be awarded by Sep 2020

-Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Fee deral Financial Data (\$000)
+Total Estimated Project Cost (\$000) NON- FEDERAL TOT AL L Summarized Federal Financial Data (\$000) ncial Data (\$000)

-Construction 172,600 94,083 268,683 Allocations thru FY17 36,378

-1 FY 18 Allocation (4,000) Excess CG Supple- mental funds returned
+(Construction 176,100 94,880 270,9 980 Alloca Allocati ons thru FY18 32,378

-- FY 19 Budget 0
+1 FY 19 A Allocation 0

-FY 19 Work Plan 0
+FY 20 V Vork Plan 6,700

-FY 20 Budget 0 President's Budget
+FY 21 Budget Budget 0 President's Budget

+FY 21 Work Plan TBD

-- Balance to Complete 140,222
+Balance to Complete 137,022